TNMDCollaborationWeek/TNMDCollaborationWeek/README.md

 > Enjoy yourself, embrace the hackathon chaos and experience the power of technical project management with code version control.

 # Challenges
-Challenges will be announced on Thursday 28th July at around 12:30 pm AEST.
+Challenges will be released before Thursday 28 July via your team leads and can be found [here](https://github.com/TNMDCollaborationWeek/Challenges).

 Teams will be judged according to the following criteria.